Call 520-874-7500 for an appointment.

 Read about how we've adapted care for our patients in response to COVID-19.

-We serve adults, children, and teens of all ages.
-Our approach to evaluation and treatment is comprehensive and thorough.
+Our Integrative Psychiatry services serves adults, children, and teens of all ages.
+Our approach to evaluation and treatment is holistic and thorough.
 We consider various factors that contribute to well-being including physical health, growth and development, nutrition, physical activity, culture and belief systems, as well as social and spiritual factors.
-In collaboration with the patient, we make recommendations based on modalities shown to be helpful in scientific literature.
-Treatment may include many components such as medications, various forms of therapy, nutritional modifications, exercise, meditation, yoga, supplements, acupuncture, and herbs, as appropriate for each individual case.
+In collaboration with the patient, we make recommendations based on modalities shown to be helpful in the scientific literature.
+Treatment is individualized and may include components such as medications, various forms of therapy, nutritional modifications, exercise, meditation, yoga, biofeedback and neurofeedback, supplements, acupuncture, and herbs.
 For therapeutic approaches not available in our clinic, recommendations are made for community practitioners in Tucson.

 - All other relevant medical documents.

-- All bottles/packages for all medications that the child is currently taking.
+- All bottles/packages for all medications/supplements that the child is currently taking.
 This includes medications prescribed by a doctor, over the counter medications (ex: Tylenol), and all bottles of vitamins or nutritional supplements.